Updated May 4, 2019.

 Licensing is a different kettle of fish.
 They allow people or companies to reproduce certain works in certain media or on certain items.
 You can license images, works of art, names, or even trademarks.
 So things that cannot be copyrighted, a logo for example, can be licensed.

 Licenses can live forever unlike copyrights.
 The license lives apart from the creator and his lifetime.
 The license is given by the owner of the work, not necessarily the creator, and it usually spells out exactly what it covers.
 Because the use of licensed material is in a contract often, but not always, the license has a term.
-It can also be cancelled by either party.
+It can also be canceled by either party.

 For example, the British company Sanderson has the license to create William Morris wallpaper and fabric.
 They have had it since Morris was alive.
 If your wallpaper is an actual Morris design and it isn’t from Sanderson, it is in violation of the license.